olivergillcom/olivergillblog.github.io/_pages/computers.md

 ---
-title: Computer History
+title: Tech Timeline
-subtitle: What I got, and when
+subtitle: What I got, and when I got it
 description: A Personal Site.
 featured_image: /images/demo/demo-portrait.jpg
 ---